souzx7/Lucent-theme-for-trollboard/README.md

 # Lucent-theme-for-trollboard
-This theme was exported by me

-To work on the trollstore trollboard
+This theme was exported by me to work on the trollstore trollboard.

-Functional of 14.0-17.0 (TROLLSTORE ONLY)
+Functional of 14.0-17.0 (TROLLSTORE ONLY).